 On arrival we were greeted with free coffee and WIFI while we waited for our tour guide to load us into the giant Super Jeep.

 This thing was like a monster truck and built to go off-road!

-Not long into the drive we turned onto a dirt road with deep tire tracks carved into the dark ash that blankets the surrounding the area.
+Not long into the drive, we turned onto a dirt road with deep tire tracks carved into the dark ash that blankets the surrounding area.

 And as those mountains approach you are met with a blend of deep black mountain faces and lush green hills that sit opposite each other with this black no man’s land in between – which we were driving down.

 After following the Ring Road for the last few days it was intimidating to be headed straight into this unusual mountainous terrain that we had never seen before.

 Anh and I were both a little nervous, but excited.